pylint-dev/pylint/doc/intro.rst

 from the previous run together with the ones from the current run, so that you can see if the code has improved or not.

-Last but not least, the code is given an overall mark, based on the number an severity of the warnings and errors.
+Last but not least, the code is given an overall mark, based on the number and severity of the warnings and errors.
 This has proven to be very motivating for some programmers.